 The population is approximately 420000 according to a survey in 2010.
 The capital city is Valletta, but the largest city is Birkirkara.

 The mainland’s area is pretty small with 316 sqm, compared to Budapest’s area which is 525 sqm.
-Despite its size there are definitely a lot to see and do across Malta and Gozo.
+Despite its size, there is definitely a lot to see and do across Malta and Gozo.

 If you decide to explore Malta by bus, the cost-efficient way is to buy a bus card.
 There are different types available depending on your travel habits.
 You can purchase the card at Malta Public Transport’s Sales and Information Offices.
 Visit the website for more details.